 Latches are basic storage elements that operate with signal levels (rather than signal transitions).
 Latches controlled by a clock transition are flip-flops.
-Latches are edge-sensitive devices.
+Latches are level-sensitive devices.
 Latches are useful for the design of the asynchronous sequential circuit.
+Latches are sequential circuit with two stable states.
+These are sensitive to the input voltage applied and does not depend on the clock pulse.
+Flip flops that do not use clock pulse are referred to as latch.

 (i) 2 cross-coupled NOR gate or 2 cross-coupled NAND gate.